tgraupmann/UnityWebGLSpeechDetection/README.md

 `Proxy` mode requires a `ProxySpeechDetectionPlugin` gameobject in the scene which can be created from the `GameObject->WebGLSpeechDetection->Create ProxySpeechDetectionPlugin` menu item.

-Also a [Speech Proxy](https://github.com/tgraupmann/ChromeSpeechProxy) needs to be running for `Proxy` mode to work.
+Also a `Speech Proxy` needs to be running for `Proxy` mode to work.

-The `Proxy Port` is assigned by the `ProxySpeechDetectionPlugin` gameobject with the inspector and needs to match the port used by the [Speech Proxy](https://github.com/tgraupmann/ChromeSpeechProxy).
+The `Proxy Port` is assigned by the `ProxySpeechDetectionPlugin` gameobject with the inspector and needs to match the port used by the `Speech Proxy`.

 ![image_12](images/image_12.png)

 ## Edit Mode

-The `EditorProxySpeechDetectionPlugin` uses a [Speech Proxy](https://github.com/tgraupmann/ChromeSpeechProxy) to do speech detection for editor windows in the Unity editor.
+The `EditorProxySpeechDetectionPlugin` uses a `Speech Proxy` to do speech detection for editor panels in the Unity editor.

 ```
 ISpeechDetectionPlugin speechDetectionPlugin = EditorProxySpeechDetectionPlugin.GetInstance();